 Sunday morning worship services (Service Will Be Offered Online)

 Also, the church (gym, classrooms, and kitchen) will not be open to outside events.

 With human contact being limited, our responsibility of being the people of God is much more important than ever.
 It means that even though social distancing has been asked of us, we cannot shy away from caring for one another.
 Please, call one another, stay connected.
 Be concerned for each other, check up on one another, encourage, and pray with each other.
 Find out needs that are available and please try our best to fill those needs.

 As for the Church staff and Sunday Service:

 We will maintain regular office hours 8:30-1pm Monday-Thursday.
 If you need anything, please feel free to call us so that we can help.
 The church building will remain locked during those times so please set up an appointment.
-One or all the church staff will be here during those times.

 Please, if any of you have any questions or needs reach out to our church staff.